eclipse/vorto/docs/tutorials/connect_esp8266.md

 ### Step 3: Verify incoming sensor data.

-- Log in to the [Vorto Console](https://vorto.eclipse.org/console) with your Bosch ID.

-- Open the thing details

-- Check if the sensor data was sent successfully to the Bosch IoT Suite.
+- The simplest way to quickly visualize your sensor data is to use the [Vorto Dashboard](create_webapp_dashboard.md).

+- Alternatively, you can also use the [SwaggerUI](https://apidocs.bosch-iot-suite.com/?urls.primaryName=Bosch%20IoT%20Things%20-%20API%20v2) to get a quick insight into whether your data is updating,

-**Congratulations**, you have successfully connected your ESP8266 device to the Bosch IoT Suite.
+Once you can see your data updating, you have successfully connected your ESP8266 device to the Bosch IoT Suite!

 ## What Could Go Wrong